What Is a Product Portfolio Roadmap?

 Product lifecycle diagram

-A product portfolio roadmap is a high-level visual representation of what products the organization should invest in developing over a particular time horizon, and, crucially, why.
 It is important to keep in mind that a product portfolio is dynamic because the organization is continually changing.
 Therefore, the roadmap must be regularly assessed and adapted, i.e. active.

 Many organizations have been challenged by the need to transform through innovation.
 This is driven by digital disruption from 3 key sources:

-e.g. a shift from a project to a product mindset
+1. New ways of working, e.g. a shift from a project to a product mindset

-e.g. the ubiquity of mobile devices and cloud computing
+2. Enabling technologies, e.g. the ubiquity of mobile devices and cloud computing

 Organizations are investing in developing innovative products that can transform the company, gain market share, or just meet their long-term strategic goals.
 This kind of investment requires experimenting, taking risks and learning to fail fast – which means investing in a portfolio of products, not just one.

 When an organization has such a portfolio, they must plan which products to invest in and then manage their progression along the product lifecycle over a particular time horizon.
 Having a product portfolio roadmap helps an organization gain an overview of all the products, thus allowing them to prioritize and plan investment of their resources.
-Without a roadmap, organizations waste valuable resources investing in the wrong products and in the wrong sequence.

-The Value of the Development Process
+The value of the development process

 Having a product portfolio roadmap is a significant artefact to support communication and consensus-building in the organization, but it is from the process of developing the roadmap that the organization gains the most value.